d-todt/nmc/doc/intro.rst

 Execution setup
 ~~~~~~~~~~~~~~~
-The L2L framework works together with workers from a runner class to distribute the execution of the different instances of the optimizee on
+The L2L framework works with JUBE in order to deploy the execution of the different instances of the optimizee on
 the available computational resources.
-This requires that the trajectory contains a parameter group called runner_params
+This requires that the trajectory contains a parameter group called JUBE_params
 which contains details for the right execution of the program.

-**Mandatory** steps to define the execution of the optimizees, if you do not want to use the default parameters:
+**Mandatory** steps to define the execution of the optimizees:

-1. Create a dictionary that contains the runner parameters:
-    * **srun**: This is the srun command that is called when running the program in parallel to execute an individual.
-      The default-parameter is an empty string, which means that the program is only executed locally.
-    * **exec**: This is the command to execute an individual.
-The default is set to python.
-    * **max_workers**: The maximum number of workers must be determined by the user,
-      depending on how many computer resources were requested and how many are required per individual.
-      For example: a total of 1 node with 100 cores was requested;
-      50 cores are required for an individual, therefore a maximum of 2 workers may be used.
-      The default is set to 32 workers.
-    * **work_path**: Specifies the path for the workspace.
-The results of the simulation,
-      the trajectories and the logs for the individual workers are stored here.
-The default-parameter is set to the root_dir_path
+1. Add a parameter group to the :obj: traj called JUBE_params using its :meth: f_add_parameter_group.
+2. Setup the execution command :attr: exec by using the trajectory :meth: f_add_parameter_to_group.
+Add parameter to group receives three parameters, which in this case should be specified as:
+group_name=JUBE_params, key="exec", val=<execution command string>
+This <execution command string> will be used to launch individual optimizees.
+An example of a simple call without using MPI calls
+is: "python " + os.path.join(paths.simulation_path, "run_files/run_optimizee.py"
+3. Setup the ready and working paths :attr: exec by using the trajectory :meth: f_add_parameter_to_group.
+Add parameter to group receives three parameters, which in this case should be specified as:
+group_name=JUBE_params, key="paths", val=<path object>
+<path object> should contain the root working path.
+An example of this path is:
+paths = Paths(name, dict(run_num='test'), root_dir_path=<root_dir_path>, suffix="-example")

+In order to launch simulations on a laptop or a local cluster without a scheduler, only the mandatory parameters must
+be specified.
+These parameters are part of the template.

+To launch the simulations on a cluster with a scheduler, the following optional parameters must be defined.
+They currently match
+slurm but this can also be adjusted to other schedulers.
-      of the experiment.
+1. Name of the scheduler, :atr: "scheduler", e.g. "Slurm"
-    * **path_obj**: Stores the path object.
-2. Pass the dictionary to the experiment while calling **experiment.prepare_experiment(runner_params=params)**.
+2. Command to submit jobs to the schedulers, :atr: "submit_cmd", e.g. "sbatch"
+3. Template file for the particular scheduler, :atr: "job_file", e.g. "job.run"
+4. Number of nodes to request for each run, :atr: "nodes", e.g. "1"
+5. Requested time for the compute resources, :atr: "walltime", e.g. "00:01:00"
+6. MPI Processes per node, :atr: "ppn", e.g. "1"
+7. CPU cores per MPI process, :atr: "cpu_pp", e.g. "1"
+8. Threads per process, :atr: "threads_pp", e.g. "1"
+9. Type of emails to be sent from the scheduler, :atr: "mail_mode", e.g. "ALL"
+10. Email to notify events from the scheduler, :atr: "mail_address", e.g. "me@mymail.com"
+11. Error file for the job, :atr: "err_file", e.g. "stderr"
+12. Output file for the job, :atr: "out_file", e.g. "stdout"
+13. MPI Processes per job, :atr: "tasks_per_job", e.g. "1"

-See the :file:`bin/l2l-template.py` for a base file with all these parameters.
+See the :file: 'l2l-template-scheduler.py' for a base file with all these parameters.

 Examples
 ********